-Bear Peak trail in South Boulder, Colorado is a moderate hike that takes you to the top of Bear Peak and back with an elevation gain of more than 2,800 feet.
+Bear Peak trail in South Boulder, Colorado is a difficult hike that takes you to the top of Bear Peak and back with an elevation gain of more than 2,800 feet.

 If you like venturing through different ecosystems, the Bear Peak hike is for you.
 The trail starts in chaparral vegetation, transitions to the dense forest, and eventually leads to a rocky and exposed mountain top.